-Individual Plans: Insurance you buy from an insurance company for yourself and/or your dependents; not insurance you get from your employer.
+Individual Plans: Insurance you buy from an insurer for yourself and/or your dependents; not insurance you get from your employer.

-Premium: Under federal law, insurance companies can take into account only four factors when varying your rate in order to set the premium costs you will be charged each month.
+Premium: Under federal law, insurers can take into account only four factors when varying your rate in order to set the premium costs you will be charged each month.
 These four factors are:

 - Age: Older people can be charged up to 3 times more for premiums than younger people. - Geographic location: Where you live has a big effect on your premiums.
-Competition, local regulation, and cost of living in different areas account for this. - Tobacco Use: Insurers can charge tobacco users up to 50% more than those who don't use tobacco. - Individual vs. family enrollment: Insurers can charge more for a plan that covers a spouse and/or dependents.
+Competition, local regulation, and cost of living in different areas account for this. - Tobacco Use: Insurers can charge tobacco users up to 50% more than those who do not use tobacco. - Individual vs. family enrollment: Insurers can charge more for a plan that covers a spouse and/or dependents.

-Profit: The amount of money remaining after the company's claims, administrative expenses, and taxes and fees are paid.
+Profit: The amount of money remaining after the insurer's claims, administrative expenses, and taxes and fees are paid.

-Rate: The rate is the base amount that an insurance company charges a person.
-An insurance company can increase the base rate depending on four factors in order to calculate the monthly premium that a consumer will be charged.
+Rate: The rate is the base amount that an insurer charges a person.
+An insurer can increase the base rate depending on four factors in order to calculate the monthly premium that a consumer will be charged.
 See "Premium."

-Rating Area: Federal law requires that each state have a set number of geographic areas that all insurance companies may use to adjust how much they charge consumers.
-When insurance companies calculate premiums, all enrollees within a rating area will have the same adjustment factor applied.
+Rating Area: Federal law requires that each state have a set number of geographic areas that all insurers may use to adjust how much they charge consumers.
+When insurers calculate premiums, all enrollees within a rating area will have the same adjustment factor applied.
 Depending on the rating area you live in the prices you pay may be higher or lower than the state average.
 Pennsylvania has 9 rating areas.
 (See the Pennsylvania Geographic Rating Area Map below.)